Universal DRSSTC Tesla Coil Driver 2.7 Rev C

 features will probably be incorporated in a completely new driver design

-I will be working on in the future :-).
-Feel free to drop me a note if
+I am working on for the future.
+Feel free to drop me a note if you've

-you've successfully used this in your project or if you have any neat
+successfully used this in your project or if you have any

 suggestions or comments!